 On Corsica, there was no successful breeding out of the 5 occupied territories.
 Breeding was reported in 4 of them, resulting in 4 clutches and 1 dead hatchling in Asco.
 There was some good news, however.
 Two eggs were extracted in the Bonifatu territory, and both chicks hatched (one male, one female), entering the captive breeding population to contribute to the conservation of the species in Corsica and across Europe.

 In the Massif Central, nesting behaviour from two released male birds (Layrou and Adonis) has been observed for the second consecutive year.
 It still remains the first occupied territory in this area.

 Observations reported to the IBM-network

-As most of the population of Bearded Vultures are not marked with a GPS device, visual observations are an essential part of the IBM.
-In 2017 a total of 1, 430 verified observations were registered in the IBM database.
-Just under half these observations could be related to known individuals.
-When combined with the data from our flagship participatory science event the International Observation Days, where members of the public join us in the mountains to count Bearded Vultures for two weeks in October, 129 Bearded Vulture individuals were identified over the year.
+As most of the population of Bearded Vultures are not marked with a GPS tag, visual observations are an essential part of the IBM.
+In 2019 a total of 1,875 verified observations from 6 countries were registered in the IBM database.
+Just under half these observations could be related to known individuals, 44 releases and 9 wild-hatched birds (32 males and 17 females).
+When combined with the data from our flagship participatory science event the International Observation Days, where members of the public join us in the mountains to count Bearded Vultures for two weeks in October, 160 Bearded Vulture individuals (Alps = 118, Pyrenees = 11, Corsica = 14, Spain = 17) were identified over the year.